coconut-ai/send_whatsapp_messages/README.md

 # send_whatsapp_messages
-# send msg to numbers 30 hours before given day and time
+# send msg to person/ people on their mobile numbers 30 hours before given day and time for that person/people